JamesRobEaston/TicTacToe/README.md

 # TicTacToe
-This was a simple project to learn javafx.
+Link to the javadoc for this project: https://jamesrobeaston.github.io/TicTacToe/ This was a simple project to learn javafx.
 The project is a GUI based game of Tic-Tac-Toe.

 The most basic element in this project is Button.java (admittedly, this should have been named something else).
 A Button is one space that